pietheinstrengholt/rssmonster/README.md

 * Desktop mode: move js from list-view to phppaper.js
 * Desktop mode: use classes for image-star properties
 * Desktop mode: drag and dropstyle manage feeds section
-* Desktop mode: sort asc and desc from menu
 * Desktop mode: opml-handler, download icons.
 Functionality is currently disabled for performance reasons
 * Desktop mode: first welcome screen to add opml or feed
 * Desktop mode: retrieve rss feed from url, instead of adding direct link to rss